What Does “Child Pornography” Mean under California’s Laws?

 What is the Punishment for Possession of Child Pornography in California?
 (PC 311.11)

-Under California Penal Code Section 311.11, possession of child pornography is a felony.
-If you are convicted under California Penal Code Section 311.11, you face up to one year in state prison, a fine of up to $2,500 and lifetime registration as a sex offender.
-If you are convicted of possession of child pornography for a second time, the state prison sentence can increase to up to six years.
+Under California Penal Code Section 311.11, possession of child pornography can be a felony.
+If you are convicted of Penal Coect section 311.11 as a felony you face face up to three years in state prison, a fine of up to $2,500 and lifetime registration as a sex offender.
+If you are convicted of possession of child pornography after being convicted of a crime requiring registration as a sex offender, the state prison sentence can increase to up to six years.

 Teen Sexting in California